 Risk management at the portfolio level--what we can learn from insurance companies

 Organizations often burden each project with bearing not only the cost associated with managing risks, but also with including in their budget the cost of the potential risk outcomes.
 If all costs for all potential risks are included in the project budget, the project will become cost prohibitive.
-If statistical analysis is done and probability of occurrence is used to come up with a risk “insurance policy”, then some of the project in the organizations will be over budget -because they were hit with more negative impacts than statistically expected, while others will be under budget -because they were hit with fewer than statistically expected risk event related costs.
+If statistical analysis is done and probability of occurrence is used to come up with a risk “insurance policy”, then some of the project in the organizations will be over budget – because they were hit with more negative impacts than statistically expected, while others will be under budget – because they were hit with fewer than statistically expected risk event related costs.

 What becomes important to the organization is that risks are properly identified and managed, and that the organization is not taking more project risks that it can bear.
 The proposal is to make the risk contingency budget like an insurance policy that is held for all projects at the portfolio level.
-In effect, what the organization wants is even though individual projects may come over or under their risk budget, at the project portfolio level the risk related expenditures are always under or at budget.
+In effect, what the organization wants is that whereas individual projects may come over or under their risk budget, at the project portfolio level the risk related expenditures are always under or at budget.

-While we are not advocating stopping risk management at the project level, the model proposed in this paper is one where project risks management is done at the portfolio level using lessons learned from the insurance company.
+Whereas we are not advocating stopping risk management at the project level, the model proposed in this paper is one where project risks management is done at the portfolio level using lessons learned from the insurance company.
 Both the mitigation strategies and the cost of potential outcomes are shared by all the projects within the portfolio.
 Thus, Portfolio management will aid in selecting the right mix of projects for an organization, and be used to manage the risks associated with the mix of projects within the portfolio.

 Project Portfolio and Risk Management

 In recent years Project Portfolio Management has become more widely adopted by organizations.
 The importance of this discipline is evidenced by the increase in tools available to aid in managing the organization's project portfolio.

 Portfolio management ensures that the collection of projects chosen and completed meets the goals of the organization.